-One of the reasons I decided to run for Congress was to ensure that my grandchildren have more opportunities than my generation had.
-I wanted to help change the direction of our country and instill fiscal sanity back into Washington by putting a stop to the spending sprees that have launched our country into overwhelming debt.
+I decided to run for Congress to ensure that my grandchildren will have the opportunity to live the American dream.
+I want to help instill fiscal sanity back into Washington by putting a stop to the spending sprees that have launched our country into overwhelming debt.

-As I think of future generations I cannot sit idly by while our country is headed for a crisis that would devastate their future; the House passed budget is a first step toward a brighter tomorrow.
-The problems our nation is facing have been ignored or glossed over for years.
-The House budget offers potential solutions and I have faith we can turn our country around and once again ensure that the American dream is attainable for all.
+As I think of future generations, I cannot sit idly by while our country heads toward a crisis that would devastate their future.
+That is why I supported the House passed budget; I believe it’s a first step toward a brighter tomorrow.
+The problems our nation is facing have been ignored or glossed over for too many years.
+There are still many potential solutions that could help solve our country’s budgetary problems and it’s important that they are heard.
+There is still a lot of work to be done, but I have faith that we can turn our country around and once again ensure that the American dream is attainable for all.